 - Implementing a programme of behavioural safety to drive further focus and improvement.

 - Encouraging and promoting good working practices.

-- Root cause analysis of all incidents, accidents and high potential near misses; and
+- Analysis of all incidents, accidents and high potential near misses; and

 We also recognise our commitment to the safety of our drivers and those who share the roads with our delivery vehicles.
 We now have camera systems fitted to many of our vehicles and the roll out of this initiative continues as part of our commitment to continuous improvement in our health and safety performance.